QuentinLegeron/cim-bar-club/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## For information

+This site web is in progress.
+It is not finished yet

+TODO :
+ - responsive
+ - animations
+ - bug with the alert in the riddle of DevWeb
+ - make img draggable in the riddle of JV

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).